dotnet/csharplang/meetings/working-groups/roles/extension-wg-2024-06-07.md

 // codegen
 void M([Extension<E>] Underlying e) // System.Extension`1 (new)
 ```
-Attribute doesn't exist downlevel (we should synthesize)
+Con: Attribute doesn't exist downlevel (we should synthesize)
-Generic attribute not supported before .NET 7 (prove there's enough support, or block off)
+Con: Generic attribute not supported before .NET 7 (prove there's enough support, or block off)
+Con: need to new solution encode the second set of tuples names/dynamic/nullability

 ### Attribute with typeof